Angurugu, Groote Eylandt Residency

 Performance July 30, 1993

-This residency was devised as a way to show how community arts practices could assist in curtailing antisocial behaviours as well as provide a longer term plan for community development.
+This residency was devised to show how community arts practices could assist in curtailing antisocial behaviours and provide a longer-term plan for community development.
 The information gathered around specific totems came from the extensive work with elders who also went on to paint the giant emblems.

 Creative Personnel